diegodemarco/cog1/README.md

 - Four digital outputs (relays, varistor-protected).
 - Four analog voltage inputs (0-10 V, non-isolated), protected up to 48 VDC.
 The ADC is an [ADC128D818](https://www.ti.com/lit/ds/symlink/adc128d818.pdf) chip from TI.
 - Four analog current inputs (0-20 mA, non isolated), protected up to 100 mA.
 Uses the same [ADC128D818](https://www.ti.com/lit/ds/symlink/adc128d818.pdf) chip as the voltage inputs.
 - One RS-485 port (tested from 9600 to 115200 bauds).
-Support for Modbus RTU will be built on top of this.
+Support for Modbus RTU is already built on top of this.
 - Battery-backed RTC.
 - A simple but extensible user interface with a small OLED display and a rotary encoder + pushbutton.
 - All connectivity inherited from the Orange Pi Zero 3 SBC